 Following our trip in the UAE, we've put together our gay travel guide to Abu Dhabi including safety tips, best places to stay, things to do and more.

-Abu Dhabi is the capital of the United Arab Emirates and second-most populous city in the UAE after Dubai.
+Abu Dhabi is the capital of the United Arab Emirates and the second-most populous city in the UAE after Dubai.

 Whilst crime is very low in Abu Dhabi and it is a safe destination to visit, for the LGBTQ community, the reality is a lot different.
 Homosexuality is illegal here, so just like LGBTQ rights in Dubai, you run the risk of being arrested and/or deported if you get caught being open!
 Despite this, many LGBTQ expats (who are mainly cabin crew for Etihad) live here without any problems and have even created their own underground gay scene.